 The heyday of Hoorn was in the 17th century.
 It was one of the most important centres of the Dutch East India Company.
 Like Amsterdam and Enkhuizen, Hoorn developed into a very prosperous city.
 Even today, dozens of monuments and churches bear witness to this time steeped in history.
 By the way, Hoorn gave its name to the southernmost point of the American continent, Cape Horn.
 Even today, the maritime past shapes the face of the port city.
 Enjoy a stroll through the historic city centre with an afternoon of shopping and a delicious meal.

 The pretty harbour town is surrounded by water on three sides.
 The town owes its wealth to herring fishing and trade.
-Already in the Bronze Age there was a settlement here.
-In the 14th.
-The first harbour was dug in the 16th century - the well-preserved Zuiderhavendijk from this era can still be seen today.
-In the 15th.
-And 16.
-In the 16th century the harbours were expanded and a city fortification was built.
+Already in the Bronze Age there was a settlement here in the 14th, the first harbour was dug - the well-preserved Zuiderhavendijk from this period can still be seen today.
+In the 15th and 16th centuries, the harbours were expanded and a city fortification was built.
 As a reward for its loyalty to Prince Willem van Oranje, the town was granted the right to levy a tax on all ships on the Zuiderzee in 1573.
-In the 17th century.
-In the 18th century the town had the largest herring fleet in the Netherlands and trade with the Baltic countries, England, West Africa and India made Enkhuizen rich.
+In the 17th century, the town had the largest herring fleet in the Netherlands and trade with the Baltic countries, England, West Africa and India made Enkhuizen rich.

 Places of interest in Enkhuizen

 - The Zuiderzee Museum - where you can get a good impression of the history of Enkhuizen and the former Zuiderzee.